-- Conduct a review of cultural learning needs within our organisation and maintain currency in training across the staff and Board. - Develop, implement and communicate a cultural learning strategy for all staff including a commitment to on country engagement by staff with communities and Aboriginal and Torres Strait Islander Peoples. - Facilitate within our work conversations and learning between Indigenous and non-Indigenous people to improve two-way learning in the cultural space related to fishing and aquaculture. - Maintain a contemporary understanding of the activities and documents which provide an understanding of value and recognition of Aboriginal and Torres Strait Islander cultures, histories, knowledge and rights through cultural learning such as the National Agreement on Closing the Gap and the Uluru Statement from the Heart.
+- Conduct a review of cultural learning needs within our organisation. - Develop, implement and communicate a cultural learning strategy for all staff including a commitment to on country engagement by staff with communities and Aboriginal and Torres Strait Islander Peoples. - Facilitate within our work conversations and learning between Indigenous and non-Indigenous people to improve two-way learning in the cultural space related to fishing and aquaculture. - Maintain a contemporary understanding of the activities and documents which provide an understanding of value and recognition of Aboriginal and Torres Strait Islander cultures, histories, knowledge and rights through cultural learning such as the National Agreement on Closing the Gap and the Uluru Statement from the Heart.